Am I like the Farmer – able to wait patiently?

 b.
 Rev 20:11-15

-We see: We those who do not believe will be judged, and throne into the Lake of Fire for all eternity.
+We see: We those who do not believe will be judged, and thrown into the Lake of Fire for all eternity.

 Those with Genuine Faith, true believer’s: